 Before leaving London for Venice, I had been corresponding with my mum about the season and the weather in Italy.
 Heat and humidity would welcome us, she told me, but also a lot of summer fruit and vegetables.
 I couldn’t wait to bite the first tomato, a crunchy cucumber, some deeply flavorful bell peppers.
 “The raspberry bush is going crazy, here.
 I collect some berries every day, and I’m saving them in the freezer for when you come.”

 It was, indeed, very hot.
 To get some solace, we had to stay all day on the shore, enjoying the only breeze we could find in miles, the one which blows from the sea.
 It felt like heaven like it should have been – a hot, sticky, humid, salty and sandy summer.
 The way it has always been, the way I would like it to be.
 This is a note to my future self.

 A summer storm surprised us one morning, forcing us inside for a few hours.
 We thought to bake some cake for the following breakfasts and went to the garden to pick some herbs to see how to work them into a berry cake.
 Basil and raspberry is a combination I was curious about, and so I thought I’d give it a try.
 It turned out to be unique, striking yet delicate and light.
-A touch of flaky sea salt, an idea that I took from Heidi, gave this cake a further depth of flavor, and an elegant, final touch.
+A touch of flaky sea salt gave this cake a further depth of flavour, and an elegant, final touch.

 Raspberry Almond Basil Cake

 1 1/2 tbsp baking powder

 110 g/ 1/2 cup dark brown sugar, plus more for dusting the cake

 300 ml/ 1 1/4 cup natural greek yoghurt

 1 teaspoon large grain salt (I used Maldon)